Skip to content

 When it comes to PCF, there are different types of assessments to consider:

-- Cradle to Cradle: This approach goes beyond Cradle to Grave by also considering how materials can be recycled or reused, aiming for a closed-loop system where waste is minimized or eliminated.
+• Cradle to Cradle: This approach goes beyond Cradle to Grave by also considering how materials can be recycled or reused, aiming for a closed-loop system where waste is minimised or eliminated.
 This concept ties into the idea of "circularity," which aims for products and materials to be used for as long as possible through recycling, refurbishment, and eventually remanufacturing.

 There are various hurdles an enterprise has to solve before committing to this.
 Among them are the complexity of supply chain traceability from origin to disposal and the absence of a universal standard for PCF calculation.